Bodily mutilation in film: Jack Pierce

-Jack Pierce did the makeup man behind popular monster creatures Frankenstein (1931), The Mummy (1932), and The Wolf Man (1941) (Rickett 2000).
+Jack Pierce was the makeup man behind popular monster creatures Frankenstein (1931), The Mummy (1932), and The Wolf Man (1941) (Rickett 2000).

 Dick Smith

 Born on June 26, 1922, Dick Smith is one of the most influential men on the art of makeup.
 As John Caglione Jr. put it, “No one will ever take over for Dick Smith.
 In forty-five years of doing makeup, I don't think anyone’s touched him.
 He is the heavyweight champion of makeup (Timpone 1996).”
 Master of makeup, Smith helmed many movies’ special effects, but he excelled in prosthetics and age makeup.
 Notable examples are that of Marlon Brando as the Don in The Godfather (1972) and F. Murray Abraham as Salieri in Amadeus (1984).
 He also did age makeup for Max von Sydow as Father Merrin in The Exorcist making this 44-year-old look 74 (Multimedia Publications 1986).
 In this movie he made maybe his greatest contribution to modern mutilation technique with the 360° turn of Linda Blair's head.
 This scene complete with vomit spewing and severe facial distortions set the bar for future film makers.
 Although possibly his greatest contribution to horror, it was not his last.
 He later worked on other films including the 1977 film The Sentinel in which he coordinated the effects for a gruesome nose and eye slashing (Timpone 1996) among other things.